loftwah/ubuntu-box/compose.md

    - Variables in the `.env` file (e.g., `DB_USER`, `DB_PASSWORD`, `APP_ENV`) are automatically loaded by Docker Compose if the `.env` file is present in the same directory.
    - Using `env_file` in `docker-compose.yml` loads the entire file, while specifying individual variables in the `environment` section allows for selective usage.
+   - The `${VARIABLE:-default}` syntax can be used to provide default values if a variable is missing from the `.env` file.
    - Command-line options like `--env-file` can override the default `.env` file and load a custom one.
    - **Important**: Even though `.env` is automatically loaded, the variables will not appear in the running container unless explicitly passed in the Compose file or via the command line.